gardener/gardener/docs/api-reference/core.md

 <em>(Optional)</em>
 <p>SecretRef is a reference to a Secret object containing the Kubeconfig of the Kubernetes
 cluster to be registered as Seed.</p>
+<p>Deprecated: This field is deprecated, gardenlet must run in the Seed cluster,
+hence it should use the in-cluster rest config via ServiceAccount to communicate with the Seed cluster.</p>
 </td>
 </tr>
 <tr>